-10 For the music lover in you, Muscat has one of the best Opera houses in the world.
+10 For the music lover in you, reasons to visit Muscat this winter has to include one of the best Opera houses in the world.
 Most winter weekends there is a performance, perhaps of Opera itself or occasionally Ballet.

 The best thing about the Royal Opera House in Muscat is that seats give you a view of the stage worthy of watching “La Stupenda” herself.